Photo I: Curriculum

 In your first Lab, you will make contact sheets from the assignment given to you at the first class.
 You will be converting your pictures into black & white.
 If you have more than 36 pictures, we ask that only 36 pre-selected images be downloaded and printed.

 First Computer Lab

-Please bring everything that is in the green bag that you received during Week 2, as well as either a 32 GB Flash Drive or an External Portable USB Hard Drive.
-(Refer to the Photo I Class Materials List in the three-ring binder given to you in the green bag during Week 2.)
+Please bring everything that is in the bag that you received during Week 2, as well as two External Portable USB Hard Drives.
+(Refer to the Photo I Class Materials List in the three-ring binder given to you in the bag during Week 2.)

 We will review the proof sheets you made in your first Lab.
 You will hear the third lecture on exposure, with emphasis on depth of field, and be given an assignment that helps you explore the principles of depth of field.
 We will review the depth of field proof sheets at the start of Week 4 and look at the "prints" (enlargements) at the end of Week 4.

 We will review the proof sheets from the shutter speed assignment at the start of class.
 Then this class explores the subtleties of exposure meters and photo composition and includes our first critique session of your prints before the end of class.

 You will also receive two "shooting" assignments for the week: "three people interacting" and "18 different angles of sculptures."
 For some people, this assignment is very difficult because we do not want you to "pose" people.

 Class will start with a review of the proof sheets of the depth of field assignment and will have a photo critique.
 Then you'll hear the first of three lectures on the psychological relationship between the photographer and the subject.
 The shooting assignment this week creates interdependence among class members; you'll work with two of your fellow students to complete it.
 It is necessary to attend the same class period for the last three lessons (5, 6 and 7) since you will be working with other students.